 - Incoming doctoral students from other universities will be required to take the history comprehensive examination on the history of philosophy.
 This must be completed by the end of the first year of residence.
 Candidates who have already passed a comprehensive examination on the history of philosophy, or who have taken a range of courses in the history of philosophy may appeal to the Graduate Director to be waived from taking this examination.

-- Each doctoral candidate must take a general preliminary examination after (s)he has accumulated between 24 to 30 hours of credit beyond the Masters degree level and before (s)he begins work on the dissertation.
+- Each doctoral candidate must take a general preliminary examination after they have accumulated between 24 to 30 credit hours beyond the Masters degree level and before they begin work on the dissertation.
 (Students who have current incompletes may not sit for this examinations: Students are expected to make up incomplete grades within one month of completion of the course in which the incomplete was awarded.
 The Graduate Committee may address special considerations.)
-Candidates should see the Graduate Secretary for a copy of the Department’s Study Guide, which lists recommended readings and study questions.
+Candidates should see the Graduate Secretary for a copy of the Program’s Study Guide, which lists recommended readings and study questions.
 The examination will cover the following areas:

 - Ancient Philosophy